amandafager/FAKE-NEWS/readme.md

 <h1>FAKE NEWS

 <h2>Description
-First hand-in assignments in PHP.
+<h5>First hand-in assignments in PHP.
 The assigment was to to build a news feed with fake news articles.

 <h2>Technologies
 *PHP